Trog! is an arcade released by Midway in 1990 and converted to PC by Acclaim Software the same year.

 The company that a year later would launch the Mortal Kombat to the arcade was already used to deal with the success, being responsible for the development of Pac-Man.
 Originally, Trog! was thought of as a simple title, where the protagonist had to locate bones to guide a dinosaur on the right path and get to the exit.
 After the bad reception of the critics, they decided to turn it into something much more similar to Pac-Man, so it received a second chance.

 The title is incorrectly known as a Pac-Man clone.
-Despite its apparent similarities to the classic arcade game, Trog has many of its own mechanics that give it its own identity as a video game.
+Despite its apparent similarities to the classic arcade game, Trog has many mechanics that give it its own identity as a video game.
 First of all, in this world, the dinosaur can attack enemies at any time, so the player must not only escape from them.
 Another method of attack is to collect the power-ups scattered around the level, with different effects that can temporarily finish off the cavemen.
 Besides, many of the 49 levels in the game have no walls, and the player can move around the map freely.
-As long as the game progresses, cavemen gradually become more intelligent and have new tools to catch the dinosaurs.
+As long as the game progresses, troglodytes gradually become more intelligent and have new tools to catch the dinosaurs.

 Review by: Manu